usagi917/B2B_payment/README.en.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Status](https://img.shields.io/badge/status-active-success.svg)

-A milestone-based escrow dApp for wagyu fattening workflows where funds are released step-by-step by Buyer/Producer/Admin roles.
-Evidence is hashed on-chain and the UI builds a timeline from events.
+A B2B escrow dApp that defines wagyu fattening steps as milestones and releases funds in stages across three roles (Buyer/Producer/Admin).
+Evidence is hashed and stored on-chain, and the UI builds a timeline from events.
+This is B2B payment infrastructure, not an investment product.
-This is B2B payment infrastructure, not an investment product, and is an unaudited demo for testnet use.
+It is an unaudited demo/testnet MVP.

 ## Features

-- 11 milestone escrow (E1 to E6) with staged releases
+- Staged escrow based on 11 milestones (E1 to E6)
 - Role-based actions: Lock, Submit, Approve, Cancel
 - Evidence hashing and event timeline visualization
 - Testnet support for Sepolia, Base Sepolia, and Polygon Amoy